mminkoff/ember-filestack/MIGRATION.md

 ## Api key

-On 1.0.0, you had to configure your filestack like:
+On 1.0.0, you had to configure your filestack api key like:

 ```js
 // config/environment.js